mwolfunisg/martinwolf.github.io/README.md

 My research interests are in (applied) microeconomic theory, with a focus on contract theory and dynamic contests.
 I am also interested in the structural estimation of auctions.

 I received my PhD from the University of Basel in 2014.
-You can download my CV by clicking [here](https://samuelhaefner.github.io/cvhaefner.pdf).

 ### Publications
 - Eternal Peace in the Tug-of-War?